 Product Detail Page Design Checklist

 Product description gives customers information about your product, what it is, and how it solves their problems.
 That’s why it has a huge impact on customers’ buying decisions.
+A product detail page is powerful when done right.
+However, too often retailers miss out on crucial details needed to convince and convert customers.

 According to Periscope and McKinsey’s Retail reimagined: The new era for customer experience report, due to the Covid-19 pandemic, product description becomes much more important than ever.
 Since people can’t go to physical stores to see products, they rely heavily on product images and complete product details on retail websites to decide what to buy.